Contemporary Cakes and Classes are based in Daisy Hill, Logan 20 minutes south of Brisbane.

-There I was introduced to the multi talented Gina Craig who works as freelance food stylist.
-Through that connection I was asked to create cakes and food for Hollywood movies and food commercials, food for the BBC that were filmed in the UK.
+There I was introduced to the multi-talented Gina Craig who works as a freelance food stylist.
+Through that connection, I was asked to create cakes and food for Hollywood movies and food commercials, food for the BBC that was filmed in the UK.
 Bridget Jones The Edge Of Reason, Finding Neverland, Wimbledon, to name a few.

-My husband Matt and son Adam and I emigrated from the UK almost 13 years ago.
+My husband Matt and son Adam and I emigrated from the UK 15 years ago.

 Many people said we were brave leaving the UK and moving to a new country.
-For us there was only great opportunity in this beautiful amazing country.
+For us, there was an only great opportunity in this beautiful amazing country.